eriksank/rpc-websocket/README.md

 cd myproject/node_modules/rpc-websocket
 node doc/examples/1-send-server.js
 ```
-In the other terminal, execute the client:
+In the other terminal, you can execute the client:

 ```bash
 cd myproject/node_modules/rpc-websocket